 COURSES OFFERED: Nursing (NUR).

-The Nursing Department offers a curriculum, accredited by the National League for
+The Nursing Department offers a curriculum, accredited by the ACEN – Accreditation

-Nursing Accrediting Commission (NLNAC), leading to an Associate in Science Degree
+Commission For Education in Nursing, Inc., leading to an Associate in Science Degree

 and eligibility for the National Council Licensure Examination - Registered Nurse.